Get to know Bennington Heights.

-The Bennington name was also adopted by the Bennington Heights School when it opened in 1950.
-This neighbourhood has been referred to as Bennington Heights ever since.
+The Bennington name was also adopted by the Bennington Heights School when it opened in 1950, and the neighbourhood has been referred to as Bennington Heights ever since.